Hull vs Middlesbrough predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Main Event and Sky Sports Football

-Middlesbrough were down and out after their playoff semi-final defeat, but dramatic developments have handed them the chance to take on Hull in the Championship playoff final at Wembley on Saturday.
+Middlesbrough were down and out after their playoff semi-final defeat, but dramatic developments have handed them the chance to take on Hull in the Championship playoff final at Wembley today.

 A semi-final loss to Southampton ultimately proved inconsequential to Boro, who will be bidding the return to the top flight for the first time since 2017.